Justin Blades is currently Acting Chief Executive.

 Jo is the secretary of IChemE’s staff pension scheme, the Chemical Engineers’ Benevolent Fund and IChemE’s trading subsidiary IChemE Ltd.

-In addition, through her work with IChemE, Jo is currently serving as the Honorary Treasurer for Engineers’ Against Poverty and sits on the Audit & Risk Committee of the Institute of Physics.
+In addition, through her work with IChemE, Jo is currently serving as the Honorary Treasurer for Engineers’ Against Poverty and sits on the Disciplinary Committee for the Royal Society of Chemistry.

 Claudia joined IChemE in 2001, initially as Senior Reporter on the Institution’s monthly magazine, tce.
 A few years later, she was promoted to Editor of tce, and in 2008 took on wider responsibility for all of IChemE’s publications, including the institution’s four journals and the Loss Prevention Bulletin.